 In 1988 the LADWP proposed that all of the city’s small reservoirs be covered.
 In most cases, people living near them strongly resisted on aesthetic grounds.
 With most reservoirs, the drinking water is piped to a distant community (in the case of the Silver Lake Reservoir, South Los Angeles), so if it became contaminated that was someone else’s problem, right?
 In 1989, the Silver Lake Reservoirs were designated Los Angeles Historic-Cultural Monument No. 422.

 For decades, concrete barriers and fences protected the reservoir from people but all that separated people from careening cars was a line of white paint.
 In 1995, Diane Manahan and her husband Michael were walking around the reservoir when Jorge Rodriguez hit both of them, injuring Michael and killing Diane.
-When the driver sobered up and realized what he’d done, he commit suicide.
-The death motivated the city to approve the construction of a protected, 3.5 kilometer jogging path in 1996 and a mere sixteen years later (during which time many veladoras were were lit along Silver Lake Boulevard), the path was finally completed.
+When the driver sobered up and realized what he’d done, he committed suicide.
+The death motivated the city to approve the construction of a protected,3.5-kilometer jogging path in 1996 and a mere sixteen years later (during which time many veladoras were lit along Silver Lake Boulevard), the path was finally completed.

 In 2007 the LADWP announced that the uncovered reservoirs were contaminated with high levels of cancer-causing bromate, formed by a combination of natural bromides, chlorine, and sunlight.
 Both reservoirs were drained and 400,000 black, shade balls (also known as “bird balls”) were added to the Ivanhoe Reservoir to prevent sunlight (rather than birds) from interacting with the water.
 The Silver Lake Reservoir, perhaps too large for such balls, was taken off-line completely.